Black History Month Walking Tours

 Attention History Buffs!

-Anyone interested in the history of Wake Forest is encouraged to visit the Wake Forest Historical Museum, 414 N. Main St. The museum is free and open Tuesday-Friday, 9 am-noon and 1:30-4:30 pm, and Sundays, 2-5 pm.
+Anyone interested in the history of Wake Forest is encouraged to visit the Wake Forest Historical Museum, 414 N. Main St. The museum is free and open Tuesday-Friday, 9 am-noon and 1:30-4:30 pm.
 Please check the museum website for any scheduling changes.

 The Historic Preservation Commission has also published walking tour brochures of the Downtown Historic District and Local Historic District.
 Both brochures are available at the Wake Forest Town Hall, 301 S. Brooks St. In addition, the Downtown Historic District Tour is available online and the local historic district is available here.